siddharthbose112/IBM-UCx-PLUGIN-DOCS/docs/UCV/README.md

 ## ServiceNow

-The ServiceNow plug-in for IBM UrbanCode Velocity automates the importing of ServiceNow incident management(Beta),  change management and problem management data from a ServiceNow server.
+The ServiceNow plug-in for IBM DevOps Velocity automates the importing of ServiceNow incident management(Beta),  change management and problem management data from a ServiceNow server.

 ---